 Guided Visit of the Terracotta Army Museum

-Today you will have a guided visit to the Terracotta Army Museum.
-This UNESCO World Heritage Site is home to a remarkable collection of life size terracotta figures of warriors and horses, arranged in battle formations.
-These figures were buried with the emperor Qin Shi Huang in 210–209 BC, to protect him in his afterlife.
-They remained hidden until 1974 when they were accidentally discovered by local farmers who were digging a well.
-The Terracotta Army is now considered one of the greatest archaeological discoveries of the 20th Century and is a must-see attraction for any visitor to China.
-Your guide will tell you the full history behind the Terracotta Army and you will also have some free time to explore the Museum at your leisure.
+Today let’s uncover one of the iconic sites of China with a guided visit to the Terracotta Army Museum.
+This UNESCO World Heritage Site houses an awe-inspiring collection of life-sized terracotta warriors and horses, meticulously arranged in battle formations.
+These silent sentinels were interred with Emperor Qin Shi Huang in 210–209 BC, guarding him in the afterlife.
+Their existence remained concealed until 1974 when local farmers stumbled upon this archaeological treasure while digging a well.
+Today, the Terracotta Army stands as one of the 20th century's greatest discoveries and is a must-see for any traveller to China.

 Travel to Tibet

 This morning let’s get off the beaten path and travel to one of the world’s most undiscovered locations as we take an internal flight from Xi’an to Lhasa, the capital of Tibet.
 Tibet, perched on the lofty Tibetan Plateau, on the northern side of the Himalayas, is an autonomous region of China.
 Sharing the majestic Mt.
 Everest with neighbouring Nepal, Tibet has is often referred to as the “Roof of the World” for its towering scenic peaks.
 Here, you'll discover magnificent monasteries, embark on breathtaking high-altitude walks, witness awe-inspiring views of the world's highest mountains, and encountering one of the warmest cultures you will ever meet make it a must visit on your Chinese adventure.